thestriver/frontendprojects/README.md

-This repo contains a number of my front end projects.
+This contains a number of my front end projects.
 Going forward, I probably will create indvidual repos for them.

 - Background_Gradient_Generator
 - Bucketlist.io